vigneshbalas/twi/README.md

 The tool is developed in Java so should work in most platforms.
 I tested in Windows 11 though.
 I developed using JDK 21, but it should work in JDKs 8 or more
 # What twi is
 Its a lightweight tool that can be used to convert date times.
-The code is oriented towards simplicity over performance. feel free to review the code, modify as you wish for your needs.
+The code is oriented towards simplicity over performance.
+Feel free to review the code, modify as you wish for your needs.
 # What twi is NOT
 - This software is provided AS IS without any warranty.
 - It is not tested for Production use.